 Sales guides or playbooks can be a useful tool in compiling sales strategies based on the target audience, list of current contacts, and references.
 Any sales enablement tool should be eye catching and up-to-date.
 Furthermore, it has to be user friendly and personable, otherwise, no one will ever actually use it.
 90% of sales reps avoid using content because it’s outdated and/or not customizable (Voila Norbert).

 Through our survey, we gathered high quality data that validated what we know to be true about the current state of marketing.
 It’s clear that most marketing teams need help.
-We love this quote from Deloitte’s Chief Innovation Officer, Andrew Vez: “In the area of talent alone, if your not leveraging talent outside of your organization, you’ll never win the war of ideas because the smartest people in the world don’t work for you.”
-Now, we don’t claim to be the smartest people in the world, but when it comes to brand identity, digital experience, or strategic marketing, we here at Deore Design know what we are doing.
+We love this quote from Deloitte’s Chief Innovation Officer, Andrew Vez: “In the area of talent alone, if you’re not leveraging talent outside of your organization, you’ll never win the war of ideas because the smartest people in the world don’t work for you.”
+Now, we don’t claim to be the smartest people in the world, but when it comes to brand identity, digital experience, or strategic marketing, at Deore Design we know what we are doing.

 For those of you who participated, thank you!
 We couldn’t have done it without you.
 For those of you who didn’t participate, we recommend downloading the full study to get a more comprehensive understanding of the results.